 Success in Internships

-In this course, you will work closely with the MBS Internship Coordinator to identify your early career goals and get on track to secure a meaningful internship in your field of interest.
+In this course, you will identify your early career goals and get on track to secure a meaningful internship in your field of interest.
 Students in the course will learn about internships and how they can use them to gain professional experience.

 BUA 396 is designed to support MBS interns over the course of their internship.
 MBS student who have secured an internship experience may earn academic credit.